No-Yeast Chicken Hand Pies with Sour Cream Dough

 Step 10:

-Grate the cheese on a coarse grater.
+Grate the cheese on the coarse side of a grater.

 Step 11: